Vox Lux

-Vox Lux is a 2018 American musical drama film written and directed by Brady Corbet from a story by Corbet and Mona Fastvold.
+Vox Lux is a 2018 American musical drama film written and directed by Brady Corbet, from a story by Corbet and Mona Fastvold.
 The film stars Natalie Portman, Jude Law, Raffey Cassidy, Stacy Martin and Jennifer Ehle.

 Vox Lux had its world premiere at the 75th Venice International Film Festival on September 4, 2018, and was released in the United States on December 7, 2018, by Neon.
-The film received generally favorable reviews from film critics.
+The film received generally favorable reviews from film critics, and grossed $1.4 million on an $11 million budget.